Table of Contents

 6. Keep your customers in the loop

 Customers like to know right away if their order is being processed.
-It provides peace of mind, knowing that their order has been acknowledged and is promptly prioritised.
+It provides peace of mind, knowing that their order has been acknowledged and is promptly prioritized.

 Providing frequent order updates keeps your customers in the loop, making them aware of the progress at each stage, from order processing all the way through delivery.
 Not only do customers appreciate the updates, but you can save your ecommerce customer service team time by reducing the amount of customer inquiries.